In this Q&A with Sundae Director of Construction Aubree Kendall, we discuss the real estate business, helping homeowners, and the viral pandemic.

 8. How is the pandemic affecting what do you do at Sundae?

 We’ve all had to get scrappy and respond to changing conditions quickly.
 Luckily we have the right team in place to do this.
 Recently, we adapted our home visits to be contact-free and fully remote.
-Our Market Experts are able to give the homeowner an accurate home valuation and solid cost estimates for repairs while observing the property virtually.
 The homeowner walks the Market Expert though their property on a video tour.
 It’s so impressive to watch.
 More than anything, I’m proud of the options we are providing homeowners.
 While other companies are rescinding offers and suspending homebuying, Sundae is aggressively working to offer more options available to sellers in their time of need.

 9. If you weren’t working in construction and real estate, what could you see yourself doing?